 The Swiss regulator highlighted that entities developing business models for joint trading operations or DLT-backed settlement of securities can only be approved in two cases:

 - The traditional approval method for a stock exchange or CSD according to the FINMA Act.

 - Trading DLT securities as per the requirements defined in the DLT Act.

-This is the first time a licence has been issued in the Swiss financial centre that accelerates and encourages the use of digital assets and securities, tokens and their subsequent integrated settlement.
+This is the first time a license has been issued in the Swiss financial center that accelerates and encourages the use of digital assets and securities, tokens and their subsequent integrated settlement.
 FINMA added,

-“With the granting of these two licences, a closely-knit value chain ranging from issuance and trading through to the settlement and custody of tokenised assets has been facilitated.”
+“With the granting of these two licenses, a closely-knit value chain ranging from issuance and trading through to the settlement and custody of tokenised assets has been facilitated.”